CREW-WILDFIRE: Benchmarking Agentic Multi-Agent Collaborations at Scale: Benchmark Experiments

 \para{Evaluation Protocol.} To ensure consistency across these frameworks, we implemented compatible \perception and \execution modules to enable uniform testing.

 We use GPT-4o as the underlying model, with temperature set to 0 for deterministic results and a single completion per decision step.
-Experiments were conducted on a laptop with a 3.0 GHz CPU, RTX 3060 GPU, and 16GB RAM with 3 random seeds on all 12 levels.
+Experiments were conducted on a laptop with a 3.0 GHz CPU, RTX 3060 GPU, and 16GB RAM.
+We ran between 3-10 random seeds on all 16 level configurations for a total of 410 trajectories.
+Seeds and other hyper-parameters are located in \ref{appendix:seeds}.
 We measured task success, task duration, API call frequency, and input/output token usage.
 Results are in Tab.\ref{tab:results}.

+We used GPT-4o due to its superior performance on spatial reasoning and task planning among popular benchmarks at the time of experiments.
+Therefore, we chose to use it to benchmark all baselines with the same LLM backbone.
+Moreover, our focus is not on language model capabilities in the baselines, but instead, on different multi-agent LLM planning architectures and workflows and their performance on complex and large-scale environments.
+Finally, GPT-4o was also used by the original implementations in the baseline studies, hence our choice here for the benchmark.
+We leave the exploration of different LLM models as future work.